|Courtesy: Dan's Topical Stamps|

 Fake whodunit reader: Why do you need proof?
 I was sure, and this is not for the first time my guess was correct.
 Z is so predictable!

 That is precisely how whodunit readers get ticked off my list one by one.
 If you do not agree with me on this, I will ask you a simple question: Dear reader, if you were the judge, would you convict someone based on hunch, or would you wait for proof?

 For ages I had isolated myself from these fake whodunit readers, eliminating them one by one — to the extent that I began asking myself: am I even correct?
 Or are these people correct in getting orgasmic over correct guesswork?

-Of late I came across Ellery Queen.
+Of late I have come across Ellery Queen.
 For the uninitiated, Ellery Queen is a detective and a pseudonym used by Daniel Nathan (who had another alias, Frederic Dannay) and Emanuel Benjamin Lepofsky (Manfred Bennington Lee).
 Ellery Queen was extremely popular during the “Golden Age” of whodunits (sigh).

-While reading The French Hat Mystery (the second Ellery Queen novel) I came across an excerpt, just before the climax — where Queen himself challenges the reader to identify the murderer.
+While reading The French Powder Mystery (the second Ellery Queen novel) I came across an excerpt, just before the climax — where Queen himself challenges the reader to identify the murderer.

 And I was overjoyed — for not having given in to peer pressure.

 Stuff your guesswork up your rectum, morons!